 - Three disks large!
 Give me a DVD for installation

 A great distribution overall and fairly stable.
-More updated software.
+More updated software is included in this release.
 Great job.